cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * keyUsage.
 The 'KeyUsage' BIT STRING is interpreted as an unsigned integer n in network byte order and encoded as a CBOR int.

-* extKeyUsage. extensionValue is encoded as an array of CBOR ints (see {{EKU}}) or CBOR OID tags where each ints or OID tag encodes a key usage purpose.
+* extKeyUsage. extensionValue is encoded as an array of CBOR ints (see {{EKU}}) or CBOR OID tags {{I-D.ietf-cbor-tags-oid}} where each ints or OID tag encodes a key usage purpose.
 If the array contains a single item, the array is omitted.

 ~~~~~~~~~~~
    extensionValue = [ * int / OID ] / int / OID